NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 (a) biodiversity in the area

-(b) monoculture in the area
+(b) Monoculture in the area

 (c) growth of natural forest

-(d) preserves the natural ecosystem in the area
+(d) Preserves the natural ecosystem in the area

 Answer:(b)

 The practice of clearing vast tracts of forests and cultivating a single species of plant is known as monoculture.
-This devastates the biodiversity in the region as the number of species lower.
+This devastates the biodiversity in the region as the number of species decreases.
 It likewise upsets or disturbs the natural ecosystem in the area.
 Hence, it decelerates the growth of the natural forest.

-Hence option (b) is correct.
+Hence, option (b) is correct.

 Question:11